smrowley/smrowley.github.io/_posts/2019-12-06-openshift-registries.md

 oc tag myimagestream:latest myimagestream:v1.0.0
 ```

 The challenge comes when the registry starts filling up with numerous images.
-Openshift has mechanisms to clean up older versions of tags, but it won't clean up
+Openshift has mechanisms to clean up older versions of tags, but it won't clean up tags themselves.

 By describing an `ImageStream` resource, we can see details about all the tags (`is` is short for `imagestream`):